cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ## Example Implementations

-- Implementation of ICS 04 in Go can be found in [ibc-go repository](https://github.com/cosmos/ibc-go).
+- Implementation of ICS 04 version 2 in Go can be found in [ibc-go repository](https://github.com/cosmos/ibc-go).
-- Implementation of ICS 04 in Rust can be found in [ibc-rs repository](https://github.com/cosmos/ibc-rs).
+- Implementation of ICS 04 version 2 in Rust can be found in [ibc-rs repository](https://github.com/cosmos/ibc-rs).

 ## History